 After the less exciting moment in Looc, I immediately moved to San Fernando, Romblon.
 In my travel, I have passed by the municipalities Odiongan and Calatarva.

-The night life of San Fernando is somewhat less exciting.
-They have these small videoke houses which cater drinks and songs near at the port.
+The nightlife of San Fernando is somewhat less exciting.
+They have these small videoke houses which cater drinks and songs near the port.
 I hate the chastity of the daily evening life there but since I had no choice I stayed and spent the night singing out loud.
 The good thing is, the neighborhoods did not complain.

 Stop-Over at Romblon, Romblon

 It’s not really redundant.
 To clarify things, the name of the municipality is Romblon and the name of the province is also Romblon.
 The two Romblon’s are very different.